sckaff/uforum/back-end/README.md

     - Registers a new user
 * Login()
     - Performs a sucessful login if credentials are right, outputs an error message otherwise
-* GetCommentsByPostID()
-    - Returns all comments to a post by its given post ID

 ## User Functions:
 * GetUserPosts()